radarlabs/radar-sdk-android/README.md

 ## Documentation

 See the full documentation [here](https://radar.io/documentation).
-See a detailed SDK reference [here](https://radarlabs.github.io/radar-sdk-android/).
+You can also see a detailed SDK reference [here](https://radarlabs.github.io/radar-sdk-android/).

 ## Migrating